moodboom/rad-scripts/README.md

 Easily add semantic versioning to all your git repositories, and integrate the versioning into your apps.

 The rad-scripts mantra:
-   Automatically tag your code with a unique semantic version every time you commit
+   Automatically tag your code with a unique semantic version every time you push

 Usage: rad [command]